wolram/VotoData/.claude/skills/clone-website/SKILL.md

    - Interactive elements: all the above + hover/active/focus state changes, cursor, transition, transform
    - Images/videos: objectFit, borderRadius, width, height, any mix-blend-mode or filter

+3. **Extract behaviors** — scroll to this section, interact with it, and document everything that moves, changes, or animates.
+For each behavior, capture: what triggers it, the before state, the after state, and the transition (CSS transition properties, keyframe animation name/params, or JS mechanism).
+Scroll the page to observe scroll-triggered changes.
+Hover over elements to observe hover transitions.
+Check if elements have `position: sticky` and at what offset.
+Check for IntersectionObserver usage (elements that animate in on viewport entry).
+Check for scroll-snap alignment on containers or children.

-3. **Extract real content** — all text, alt attributes, aria labels, placeholder text.
+4. **Extract real content** — all text, alt attributes, aria labels, placeholder text.
 Use `element.textContent` for each text node.

-4. **Identify assets** this section uses — which downloaded images/videos from `public/`, which icon components from `icons.tsx`.
+5. **Identify assets** this section uses — which downloaded images/videos from `public/`, which icon components from `icons.tsx`.

-5. **Assess complexity** — how many distinct sub-components does this section contain?
+6. **Assess complexity** — how many distinct sub-components does this section contain?
 A distinct sub-component is an element with its own unique styling, structure, and behavior (e.g., a card, a nav item, a search panel).

 ### Dispatch